DynamicBiosystems/DynamicST/README.md

 #### 2.Image Correction:
 The software automatically detects reference lines on H&E images and corrects the images using these reference lines, ensuring that rotation, distortion, and other anomalies do not impact the final detection results and maintaining the correspondence between H&E images and the chip.

-#### 3.Tissue Automatic Detection:
+#### 3.Tissue Detection:
 The software automatically distinguishes between background and spots covered by tissue based on the corrected H&E images using algorithms.

 #### 4.Data Visualization:
-The software provides intuitive visualization results, including UMI distribution images, clustering plots, and saturation curve plots.
+The software provides intuitive visualization results, including UMI distribution plots, clustering plots, and saturation curve plots.

 #### 5.Integration with Other Tools:
 DynamicST is compatible with popular bioinformatics workflows, including Seurat and scanpy, allowing users to perform further analysis of DynaSpatial data.